-Design consideration Standard/Reference Notes Curves (and Turning Heads) See TDC Drawing No. 606.
-Road Types 1, 2, 3, 9, 10 and 11 shall have transition horizontal curves designed to match or exceed the design speed.
-Vertical curves shall be designed to exceed the design speed by 10km/hr.
-Reduced radii may be considered for any road type on approval of the Engineering Manager; however additional mitigation measures may be required.
+Curves (and See TDC Drawing No. 606.
+Reduced radii may be considered Turning Heads) Road Types 1, 2, 3, 7, 8 and 9 shall have transition horizontal curves designed to match or exceed the design speed.
+Vertical curves shall be designed to exceed the design speed by 10km/hr. for any road type, however additional mitigation measures may be required.
 These may include widening on the inside of curves and/or vesting of additional road reserve to maintain sight lines for the design speed.
-Road types 4, 5, 6, 7, 8, 12, 13, 14 and 15 may be designed with fully circular horizontal curves with a minimum radius of 40m on the In areas where the roads could have a higher design speed in the future Council may require geometric elements to be provided to the higher speed.
-Horizontal curves with radii of 150- 350m and Design Speed Values of 70km/hr and above must incorporate a safety recovery width of 1.5m as additional seal on the a minimum radius of 6 metres, except at major intersections, when the Engineering Manager may require a larger radius.
-Alternative turning heads (hammerhead or fish tail) is residential cut do The minimum radius of the turning circle of a cul-de-sac shall be 8 metres in residential areas, 12.5 metres in commercial and 15 metres in industrial areas. sacs/access places may be permitted subject to a minimum two-axle truck completing a three-point turn and to the approval of the Engineering Manager.
+Road types 4, 5 and 6 may be designed with fully circular horizontal curves with a minimum radius of 40m on the centreline.
+In areas where the roads could have a higher design speed in the future Council may require geometric elements to be provided to the higher speed.
+Horizontal curves with radii of 150-350m and Design Speed Values of 70km/hr and above must incorporate a safety recovery width of 1.5m as additional seal on the outside of the curve.
+At intersections, the kerb line shall have a minimum radius of 6 metres, except at major intersections, when the Engineering Manager may require a larger radius.
+The minimum radius of the turning circle of a cul-de-sac shall be 8 metres in residential areas, 12.5 metres in commercial and 15 metres in industrial areas.
+Alternative turning heads (hammerhead or fish tail) in residential cul-de-sacs/access places may be permitted subject to a minimum two axle truck completing a three point turn and to the approval of the Engineering Manager.
 Slope of Berms See TDC Drawings 607-609, 615, 616 and 620.
 Where it becomes necessary to have a berm steeper than 1-in-12, it shall be necessary to produce design gradients for individual property access to show that these may be satisfactorily negotiated for a 90 percentile vehicle.
 Batters See TDC Drawing 607.
-Batter slopes and location from Boundaries shall conform to TDC Batter slopes shall be suitably planted or hydroseeded to enhance stability on the completion of construction. brawings 607 and 608 and shall begin/terminate at the berm edges as shown in TDC drawings.
-The requirements of Appendix 6-2 must also be met bottom of the batter when below the road and top of the batter above the road.
-Walls Where conditions indicate reinforced earth walls, retaining walls, and crib walls, benching or similar may be required.
+Batter slopes and location from Boundaries shall conform to TDC Batter slopes shall be suitably planted or hydroseeded to enhance stability on the completion of construction.
+Drawings 607 and 608 and shall begin/terminate at the berm edges as shown in TDC drawings.
+The requirements of Appendix 6.2 The road reserve shall terminate at the bottom of the batter when below the road and top of the batter above the road.
+Walls must also be met.
+Where conditions indicate reinforced earth walls, retaining walls, crib walls, benching or similar may be required.
 A producer statement for design and construction for any such structure shall be submitted and a building consent obtained, together with safety fencing where drops exceed 1.0m.
 Roadside barriers The road designer shall be responsible for the identification and assessment of potential hazards resulting from the geometric design and/or location of the road.
 Roadside Safety Barriers generally in accordance with TNZ M/23 may be used to mitigate the hazards.
-Specific design approval shall be required from the Engineering Manager.
+Specific design approval shall be required from the Engineer.
 For pedestrian handrails refer to Drawing No's 617 and 618.

-6.2.3 Threshold Treatment and Traffic Calming
+6.2.3 Threshold treatment and traffic calming